Mahmoud-Magd/Sketchware-Encryptor-And-Decryptor/README.md

 DOES IT LAG?

 You should save the file and use an external editor!

+Cuz if it lags, then the data is too big to be handled in the temporary memory.

+This app was mainly designed just to decrypt and encrypt sketchware project files, it still can't perform complex editor functions!

 The ideal work path for now is:
 → Decrypt & save file here